Application guidelines for TIA Postdoc call

 Can the funding be used for hiring short-term assistants for the summer, for example, to work with the postdoc?

-- Salary costs can only be budgeted for the postdoc researcher.
+- Salary costs can only be budgeted for the postdoc researcher from the funding granted by the Foundation.